nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### canvasPieces: { _boolean_ | _function_ }

-If _canvasPieces_ is specified, renders area elements in Canvas.
-The _canvasPieces_ attribute accepts a _boolean_ or a _function_ that evaluates a piece and returns a boolean that determines whether or not to render the area to [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) instead of [`SVG`](https://developer.mozilla.org/en-US/docs/Web/SVG).
+If _canvasPieces_ is specified, renders piece elements in Canvas.
+The _canvasPieces_ attribute accepts a _boolean_ or a _function_ that evaluates a piece and returns a boolean that determines whether or not to render the piece to [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) instead of [`SVG`](https://developer.mozilla.org/en-US/docs/Web/SVG).

 ```jsx
 /*Boolean option */